-November 13, 2018 was the day I purchased this item and fast forward to the present day, it’s been almost 2 years I’m using Keysy and I can safely say it’s one of my many best EDC I’ve purchased.
+November 13, 2018 was the day I purchased this item and fast forward to the present day, it’s been more than 2 years I’ve been using Keysy and I can safely say it’s one of my many best EDC I’ve purchased.

 - Small and easy to carry around

 - Battery can last up to 2 months or more (depending on frequency of usage)

 - Store up to 4 different cards in Keysy

 - Easily duplicate cards with just the press of a button